Aasess/CoronaTracker/ReadMe.txt

 note: "bootstrap is used for creating the templates"

-Step2:Web Scraping: Storing above parsed data to csv file
+Step2:Web Scraping: Storing above parsed data to csv file(coronacsv:masterbranch)

 	2.1: first Convert the data parsed using beautifulSoup to csv format.(Those who want to use can use the dataset).For this I will be using Pandas.